cvetomir-todorov/CecoChat/docs/design-users.md

 ## Public profiles

 Public profiles are obtained by the clients when opening all chats and a single chat.
 Since the public profile data doesn't change frequently, calling the User database is avoided if the requested public profiles are already in a User cache.
-This reduces latency and also reduces the load on the User database which is SQL-based.
+This reduces latency and also reduces the load on the User database.
 The profile entries are added for a certain amount of time, after which they expire.

+## Connections

+Connections are obtained by the clients when opening all chats and a single chat.
+Since connection data doesn't change frequently, calling the User database is avoided if the user connections are already in a User cache.
+This reduces latency and also the load on the User database.
+The connections for a user are added for a certain amount of time, after which they expire.

+Connections can be created and managed using the following actions - invite/accept/cancel/remove.
+For each valid and successful action there is a notification for the initiating and targeted users for all their connected clients.
+Cache is not updated so if a notification is lost the connection data cached would not be up-to-date.
+Considering the reduced usage of this feature and the low likelihood for a notification to get lost, that's an acceptable compromise for now.